 And lastly, this food includes chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

 Judging by its ingredients alone, Canine Caviar Limited Ingredient Diet Dog Food looks like an above-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-Canine Caviar is a plant-based dry dog food using a moderate amount of dehydrated chicken or lamb as its main sources of animal protein, thus earning the brand 4.5 stars.
+Canine Caviar Limited Ingredient Diet includes both grain-inclusive and grain-free dry dog foods using a moderate amount of named meats as their main source of animal protein, thus earning the brand 4 stars.